Azure/autorest.az/doc/faq.md

 ## How to install the codegen extension from the generated code
 There're two ways to install the extension
-* install the extension in a dev mode.
+### install the extension in a dev mode.
 ```yaml
 pip install azdev
 azdev extension add <extension-name>
 ```
-* build the extension and install the extension in a non-dev mode
+### build the extension and install the extension in a non-dev mode

-### how to build the generated file into a wheel file
+#### two ways to build the generated file into a wheel file

 1. use python original way
 ``` yaml